 They can do a florist to florist order and you will get what you're looking for and it will get delivered with 15 minutes of a specified delivery time if there is any way possible.
 Like I said, we like to stay in business and keeping our customers happy is the way to do it.

-Review about: Avasflowers Delivery Service.
+Product or Service Mentioned: Avasflowers Delivery Service.

 Reason of review: Poor customer service.